opsschool/curriculum/boot_process_101.rst

 * Memory
 * Video card

-Once the existance of the hardware has been confirmed, it must be configured.
+Once the existence of the hardware has been confirmed, it must be configured.

 The BIOS has its own memory storage known as the CMOS (Complimentary Metal Oxide Semiconductor).
 The CMOS contains all of the settings the BIOS needs to save about a system.
-Amongst others, these include the memory speed and the CPU frequency multipler and the location and configuration of the hard drives and other devices.
+Amongst others, these include the memory speed and the CPU frequency multiplier and the location and configuration of the hard drives and other devices.

 The BIOS first takes the memory frequency and attempts to set that on the memory